rmsairlock/Process-Hallowing/README.md

 Furthermore, the **Call Stack** for this thread was "shallow."
 In a legitimate execution, you would see a deep chain of function calls leading back to the main executable.
 Here, the thread was essentially "born in a vacuum," a primary indicator that the execution was forced by an external actor.

 ### 2. The Memory "Stain" (Process Hacker)
-In the **Memory** tab, I identified a 4KB region marked as **Private Data** and **RWX** (Read, Write, Execute).
-This is a textbook indicator of an unmapped memory segment.
-In a healthy process, executable memory should almost always be "Image" memory, meaning it is backed by a verified file on the disk.
-A standalone RWX block is a "Stain" that represents unauthorized intent.
+In the Memory tab, I identified a 4KB region marked as Private Data and RWX.
+This matched the telemetry from HallowAirlock.sys perfectly: it was an unmapped, executable memory segment used for staging command strings.

 ### 3. The 24H2 Taxonomy: Security Tier Analysis
 My research across different Windows 11 24H2 processes revealed that the "Identity" I chose to hijack determined the success of the breach.
 This taxonomy highlights the layering of modern Windows defenses: